Jiuqu: Functions

 The advantage of using qū for alcohol production is its two-fold effect.
 The enzymes and microorganisms break down the starches and sugars, reducing the process of making grain spirits to one step.
 The use of microbial cultured starches for fermentation has a long history in East Asian countries, as evidenced by the diversity of foods and beverages produced.
 Brewing alcoholic beverages from grains typically involves the use of sprouted cereal grains that supply natural enzymes to break down carbohydrates, proteins, and lipids.

-As the grains used for traditional East Asian alcoholic fermentations are raw and unsprouted (unmalted), the enzymes responsible for the conversion of carbohydrates to fermentable sugars are absent and thus fermentation cannot proceed.
-Culturing microbes on cereal grains is a time-honored tradition in East Asia and the necessary way around this dilemma, as they exude the enzymes that allow liquefaction and saccharification to occur (up to fifty different enzymes have been isolated from Aspergillus oryzae starters).
-Their mutualistic symbiosis with fermentative yeast and bacteria initiates the complex saccharification-liquefaction-fermentation process to produce the sought-after alcoholic liquid.
+Traditional East Asian alcoholic fermentations use raw and unsprouted (unmalted) grains.
+Such grains lack the enzymes responsible for the conversion of carbohydrates to fermentable sugars and thus fermentation cannot proceed.
+Culturing microbes on cereal grains is a time-honored tradition in East Asia and the necessary way to solve this limitation, as they exude the enzymes that allow liquefaction and saccharification to occur (up to fifty different enzymes have been isolated from Aspergillus oryzae starters).
+Their mutualistic symbiosis with fermentative yeast and bacteria initiates the complex saccharification-liquefaction-fermentation process to produce the final alcoholic beverage.